Fusion Reactor generates enough energy in 5 seconds to power a house for a day

 Stuttgart – In the fight against climate change, scientists are looking for alternative sources of energy to fossil fuels.
 Some time ago, researchers made a breakthrough in nuclear fusion that could solve energy problems forever (BW24* reported).
 A group of British physicists managed to take a big step towards this goal last year.
 They even broke a record with their research.

-The scientists used a fusion reactor to perform nuclear fission, producing a record-breaking 59 megajoules of energy in just five seconds – enough to power an entire house for a day.
+Using a fusion reactor, the scientists performed nuclear fusion that produced a record-breaking 59 megajoules of energy in just five seconds – enough to power an entire house for a day.
 For this they used the “Joint European Torus” (JET), which is the largest and most powerful so-called “Tokamak” in the world.
-The device looks like a giant donut and reaches a temperature of 150 million degrees Celsius inside – that’s more than the interior of the sun.
+The device looks like a giant donut and reaches a temperature of 150 million degrees Celsius inside – that’s more than the inside of the sun.

 Important element for energy production can be found in sea water